 Finally, even if opportunities are identifiable and competition is fair, a host of risks can outweigh the potential rewards for companies.
 Elections, corruption, complicated land rights and other political and legal risks can threaten a project’s viability.
 Funding risks arise from the capital-intensive nature of infrastructure projects, long repayment schedules and the challenges that developing economies might encounter along the way.
 When projects are completed, weak demand and other operational challenges remain.
 These risks are why institutional investors, such as pension funds and insurance companies, rarely venture into infrastructure outside OECD economies.

 China has been willing to go where others have not, but it will need others to succeed.
 The BRI has enjoyed relatively rapid and wide support, particularly in Asia.
 However, its political future depends on implementation and delivering economic results.
 To sustain support for the BRI, China should be looking for opportunities to broaden participation.
 More can be done to address other concerns as well, including those about social and environmental safeguards, and standards that relate to the quality of infrastructure.

 It also falls to China’s partners, those who have signed up to the BRI as well as those that have not, to shape how the effort unfolds.
 It is possible to do business with China by focusing on specifics and without endorsing the BRI writ large.
 During May’s visit, the U.K. and China signed several commercial deals.
 Many of these even fall into sectors often mentioned under the BRI’s broad banner.
 A principled and pragmatic approach does not mean blanket opposition, but holding the BRI to international standards and checking lofty promises against facts on the ground.

-Jonathan Hillman is the Director of the CSIS Reconnecting Asia project.
+Jonathan Hillman is a senior fellow of the CSIS Economics Program and director of the Reconnecting Asia project.